 - TCP stands for Transmission Control Protocol.
-It first establishes the connection before sending data and thus called as connection-oriented protocol.
+It first establishes the connection before sending data and is thus called a connection-oriented protocol.
 It controls the flow of data and also guarantees the delivery of packets.

 - UDP stands for User Datagram Protocol.
-It simply sends datagrams on to the wire.
+It simply sends datagrams onto the wire.
 There is no ordering of packets, if some of the packets get lost in the way or they arrive in bad order then there is no way to request those packets again.
-Thus it is called as connection-less protocol.
-Some services like DNS resolution, SNMP, DHCP, RIP, and VOIP prefer to use UDP for its speed due to less network overhead.
-Any errors that occur during data transfer gets handled on the application layer rather than the network layer.
+Thus it is called a connection-less protocol.
+Some services like DNS resolution, SNMP, DHCP, RIP, and VOIP prefer to use UDP for their speed due to less network overhead.
+Any errors that occur during data transfer get handled on the application layer rather than the network layer.

 Ans.
 A client application requests an IP address from the name server usually by connecting to UDP port 53.
 The nameserver will attempt to resolve the FQDN based on its resolver library, which may contain authoritative information about the host requested or cached data about that name from an earlier query.

 Ans.
-It is like a system administrators account that grants full control on the system.
-It allows creating and maintaining user accounts and assigning different permissions for each account, has access to all commands and files on the system.
+The root is like a system administrator account that grants full control of the system.
+It can create and maintain user accounts and set different permissions for each account.
+With root access, you have access to all commands and files on the system.
 It is the default account that gets created at every new installation of Linux.

-We can refer it as the root user or a super user.
-There is a special command named <su> (for “super user”, or “switch user”) that allows to switch over to the root account on the command line.
+We can refer to it as the root user or a super user.
+There is a special command named <su> (for “super user”, or “switch user”) that allows switching over to the root account on the command line.
 If you enter the correct root password, you enter into the root account to execute commands with full system privileges.

 Ans.
 From a command shell, execute the concatenate command to provide the memory usage information.

 This command displays the following output on the terminal.

 This output tells about the total memory available for use.